KuaterCraft/aniwatch-scrape/readme.md

 - **Aniwatch HTML Structure**: The script relies on the specific HTML structure of Aniwatch's list pages and detail pages (`<script id="syncData">`).
 If Aniwatch changes its website layout, the script might break and require updates.
 - **Partial Data Import**: This script primarily imports `series_animedb_id` (MAL ID), `series_title`, and `my_status` (Watching, Completed, etc.).
 Other fields like `my_watched_episodes` (your specific progress), `my_score`, `my_start_date`, `my_finish_date`, etc., are **not available** from the Aniwatch list pages and will not be imported by this script.
 You'll need to update these manually on MyAnimeList if desired.
 - **Title Matching**: While `series_animedb_id` greatly helps, occasionally MyAnimeList might still struggle with obscure titles or direct title mismatches if Aniwatch's title differs from MAL's.
 Manual corrections might be needed post-import.
+- **Use VPN**: If you are in a region where Aniwatch is blocked, you may need to use a VPN to access the site and run the script.

 ---